 Appraisals by accredited appraisers are required for all mortgage loans and, in most cases, such appraisers must be independent.
 Commercial properties must be appraised by a member of the Accredited Appraiser Canadian Institute and accompanied by an environmental report.
+If the LTV ration on a mortgaged property in the Fraser Valley and Lower Mainland of British Columbia will be between 75% and 80%, a second opinion of value from a qualified realtor must also obtained.
 In very rare situations (for example, if the loan to value ratio of a residential property is very low), a provincial assessment notice or a current market analysis may be used in place of an appraisal.
 The loans are only made where such appraisals or valuations and all other relevant materials including, where appropriate, credit, financial and environmental reports are satisfactory to our Manager and, if required, three directors.